 Waiver (Core)

-Failure by either party to enforce a term of the Contract shall not be construed as in any way affecting the enforceability of that term or the Contract as a whole.
+Failure by either party to enforce a provision of the Contract shall not be construed as in any way affecting the enforceability of that provision or the Contract as a whole.

-The exercise of the Commonwealth’s rights under the Contract does not affect any other rights of the Commonwealth and does not constitute an election, or
+The exercise of the Commonwealth’s rights under the Contract does not affect any other rights of the Commonwealth under the Contract or otherwise, and does not constitute:

+an election to exercise those rights instead of other rights; or

-a representation, regarding the Commonwealth's exercise of particular rights.
+a representation that the Commonwealth will not exercise other rights.

 Confidential Information (Core)